Games

 Fun Ways to Teach Letter Recognition

 We hope you’re aware of the importance of letter recognition in early childhood.
-Do you know, how to teach a 5-year-old to recognize letters?
-We are here with fun ways to teach letter recognition like mail play, letter strip, fluency game, clip activity, recognition, car parking, name search, swat the letter, recognition soup, searching, zip line, swat the balloons, alphabets match, stamps and water sensory, puzzle.
+Do you know how to teach a 5-year-old to recognize letters?
+We are here with fun ways to teach letter recognition, like mail play, letter strip, fluency game, clip activity, recognition, car parking, name search, swat the letter, recognition soup, searching, zip line, swat the balloons, alphabet match, stamps and water sensory, puzzle.

 Ways to Teach Letter Recognition